- Get link

 [Ilang] is the colloquial way of saying [hilang] = disappear.

 [Kucing ilang] = [kucing hilang], literally means [a lost kitten].
 When you are said that you are a [kucing hilang], you are looking for attention everywhere.
-Because you are now is like a cat who doesn't have a home, then you will a shelter, and you will find something to look after for you.
+Because you are now like a cat who doesn't have a home, then you will have a shelter, and you will find something to look after for you.
 That's the meaning behind the phrase [kucing hilang].
 She said that she is not a [kucing hilang] means that she is not looking for affection or anything, so she doesn't need other people to pity her.

-So, I think this is going to wrap for today's article.
+So, I think this is going to wrap up for today's article.
 If I find another scene where the word [males] is spoken, Insha Allah, I will update this article again.

 Location: